TestCentricity/testcentricity_web/README.md

 #### Testing File Downloads With Desktop Browsers

 File download functionality can be tested with locally hosted instances of Chrome, Edge, or Firefox desktop browsers.
-Your automation project must include a `/downloads` folder which is used as the destination for files that are downloaded by your automated tests.
-The `/downloads` folder must be at the same level as the `/config` and `/features` folders, as depicted
+Your automation project must set the `DOWNLOADS` Environment Variable to `true`, which will result in a `/downloads` folder being created, which will be used as the destination for files that are downloaded by your automated tests.
+The `/downloads` folder will be at the same level as the `/config` and `/features` folders, as depicted below:
-below:

         📁 my_automation_project/
         ├── 📁 config/